 However, in the age of data, WSC platforms and apps also create a new set of threat vectors and introduce inherent risks.
-While collaboration is the future of the digital workplace, the real-time sharing of unstructured data in these tools currently creates a gap in the overall business security.
-The WSC platforms and apps are relatively simple for end-users to adopt, but the responsibility to monitor and secure the collaboration environment is a more complex task.
-Some of them have basic built-in security capabilities, but many companies don’t realize that these may not be enough to properly protect them from one of the most common security risks – accidental or intentional data leaks.
+While collaboration is the future of the digital workplace, the real-time sharing of unstructured data in these tools currently creates a gap in overall business security.
+The WSC platforms and apps are relatively simple for end-users to adopt, but monitoring and securing the collaboration environment is a more complex task.
+Some have basic built-in security capabilities, but many companies don’t realize that these may not be enough to adequately protect them from one of the most common security risks – accidental or intentional data leaks.

 The need to ensure that confidential information is kept private and there is no danger of data leakage is growing into a top priority for businesses of all sizes across industries.
-In order to protect data, it is vital to ensure that unique security concerns have solutions, as well as introducing protocols and procedures that are effective yet easy to implement.
+To protect data, it is vital to ensure that unique security concerns have solutions, as well as introduce protocols and procedures that are effective yet easy to implement.

-Policies and procedures that can help reduce might include restrictions of guest access, tracking third-party applications and lifecycle management.
-On the other hand, when choosing a WSC tool, organizations should be aware of the effectiveness of the tool and how easy it is for users to share data appropriately, in accordance with the policies.
-Personnel training is another important step that can further reduce security risks.
+Policies and procedures that can help reduce might include restrictions of guest access, tracking third-party applications, and lifecycle management.
+On the other hand, when choosing a WSC tool, organizations should be aware of the tool’s effectiveness and how easy it is for users to share data appropriately, in accordance with the policies.
+Personnel training is another vital step that can further reduce security risks.
 Companies should ensure that employees are aware of their data security policies and appropriate practices for data sharing.

-Collaboration tools are gaining fast adoption in the enterprise, but without proper controls and checks, they can expose an organization to serious risks.
+Collaboration tools are gaining fast adoption in the enterprise, but without proper controls and checks, they can expose an organization to severe risks.

 Interested in diving deeper into the world of Data Loss Prevention?
 Check out these hand-picked resources to expand your knowledge: